pieterjandesmedt/vite-et-reves/content/captains-log/2019-12-29-essaouira.md

 {{< image src="IMG_8692.jpg" alt="Into the town" ratio="3x2" >}}

-Essaouira itself is a nice litte town, but very touristy.
+Essaouira itself is a nice little town, but very touristy.
 It was a bit jarring to see that many white faces again after nearly a month in Morocco.
-With the tourism also come less desirable aspects: aggresive begging (_"Hey you, give me one dirham"_), public drunkenness, drug dealing.
+With the tourism also come less desirable aspects: aggressive begging (_"Hey you, give me one dirham"_), public drunkenness, drug dealing.
 I couldn't walk alone without encountering someone every twenty steps asking me if I wanted _'hashish marihuana'_.
 Tanger and Rabat were much more chill in this regard.

 The port of Essaouira is also inexplicably expensive: 270 dirham (€ 27) for a night, that's almost double the rate of other Moroccan marinas.
 And it has nothing: no docks, no showers or toilets, no wifi, nothing, just a lot of people angling for baksheesh.
-I was not surprised to learn that a boat of Brasilians left just the week before without paying.
+I was not surprised to learn that a boat of Brazilians left just the week before without paying.
 If you're a cruiser thinking about going to Essaouira, think twice or try to anchor in the bay.
 Agadir is also probably a better choice.

 When we got back to the boat, we discovered that a heavy steel French ketch had moored alongside Vite & Rêves.
 During the night a leftover swell came into the harbor and put our mooring lines, that now had to bear this extra weight, under a lot of stress.
 I got up twice to readjust the lines.
 We felt like Vite & Rêves was being quartered and were happy to leave in the morning.